well-id/dliswriter/docs/developerguide.rst

 Its format is different from that of other logical record types.

-The attribute ``max_record_length`` of SUL determines the maximum length allowed for visible records of the file (see :ref:`Logical Records and Visible Records`_), expressed in bytes.
+The attribute ``max_record_length`` of SUL determines the maximum length allowed for visible records of the file (see `Logical Records and Visible Records`_), expressed in bytes.
 This number is limited to 16384 and the default is 8192.

 IFLR objects
 ------------
 *IFLR*, or *Indirectly Formatted Logical Record* objects, are meant for keeping numerical or binary data.
-There are two categories of IFLR:  :ref:`Frame Data`_ for strictly formatted numerical data and :ref:`No-Format Frame Data`_ for arbitrary data bytes.
+There are two categories of IFLR:  `Frame Data`_ for strictly formatted numerical data and `No-Format Frame Data`_ for arbitrary data bytes.

 Frame Data
 ~~~~~~~~~~